thinklearndo/garagedooropennotifier/HardwareAssembly.md

 ![U2 Orientation](images/U2_orientation.jpg)

+Once those are soldered on, clip off the excess pins.

 ## Soldering on the Capacitors

 Solder the Capacitors into the C1, C2, C3, C4 and C5 spots.
 Make sure to orient them correctly.
 They are polarized and if put in backwards, they will explode.